-You’ve booked your dream ski vacation and taken care of every detail.
+You’ve booked your dream ski vacation (or your summer mountain beat-the-heat getaway) and taken care of every detail.
 Even if all of the arrangements are made and you have all the equipment that you need, there is one detail you might still be missing.
-Altitude sickness can range from uncomfortable symptoms to a serious health condition.
-The very most important thing you can do to prepare for your ski trip is to take steps to prevent altitude sickness.
+Altitude sickness skiing can range from uncomfortable symptoms to a serious health condition.
+The very most important thing you can do to prepare for your ski trip, or any mountain vacation, is to take steps to prevent altitude sickness.

 Who can get altitude sickness?